Nonlinear Independent Component Analysis for Discrete-Time and Continuous-Time Signals: Numerical Experiments

-The results, which for $\eta=\text{$\mathrm{ou}$}$ are displayed in the first three columns of Figure \ref{fig:explicitinvs_results} (with $\Phi^{1|2|3}_\mathrm{ou}$ shown in the first-row panels and the $\delta^{1|2|3}_\mathrm{ou}$ shown in the second-row panels),\footnote{\ The results for the case $\eta=\text{$\mathrm{cy}$}$ can be found in \cite{githubSigNICA}.} show clearly that within the given families of candidate transformations $\Theta_j$, those candidate nonlinearities which map the data $X^{(j)}_\eta$ to a best-approximation of its source $S_\eta$ are precisely those that minimise the contrast \eqref{sect:experimentsI:eq1}, as asserted by Theorem \ref{thm:optimisation}.\\[-0.5em]
+The results are displayed in the first three columns of Figure \ref{fig:explicitinvs_results}, with the `estimator's view' $\Phi^{1|2|3}_\mathrm{ou}$ of the demixing performance shown in the top-row panels and the `true view' $\delta^{1|2|3}_\mathrm{ou}$ of the demixing performance shown in the bottom-row panels.\footnote{\ For brevity, Figure \ref{fig:explicitinvs_results} shows the case $\eta=\text{$\mathrm{ou}$}$ only; the results for the case $\eta=\text{$\mathrm{cy}$}$ can be found in \cite{githubSigNICA}.} This shows clearly that within the given families $\Theta_j$ of candidate transformations, those candidate nonlinearities which map the data $X^{(j)}_\eta$ to a best-approximation of its source $S_\eta$ are precisely those that minimise the contrast \eqref{sect:experimentsI:eq1}, as asserted by Theorem \ref{thm:optimisation}.\\[-0.5em]